Database Concepts#

 Both TimeSeries and Seismograms use a data array that is a contiguous memory block.
 The default storage mode for external files is a raw binary memory image saved by writing the memory buffer to the external file (defined by dir and dfile) using the low level C fwrite function that is wrapped in the python standard by the write method of standard file handles described in many tutorials like this one.

-TimeSeries stores data as vector of binary “double” values, which for decades now has implied an 8 byte floating point number stored in the IEEE format.
+A TimeSeries object stores data as vector of binary “double” values, which for decades now has implied an 8 byte floating point number stored in the IEEE format.
 (Note historically that was not true.
 In the early days of computers there were major differences in binary representations of real numbers.
-We make an assumption in MsPASS that the machines in the cluster used for processing have the same architecture and a doubles are idenitical on all machines.)
+We make an assumption in MsPASS that the machines in the cluster used for processing have the same architecture and the content of a binary doubles is identical on all machines.)
 Similarly, a Seismogram stores data in a contiguous buffer of memory but the memory block is 3 x npts doubles.
-The buffer is order in what numpy calls FORTRAN order meaning the matrix is stored with the row index fastest (also called column order).
+The buffer order in what numpy calls FORTRAN order meaning the matrix is stored with the row index fastest (also called column order).
 In any case, key point is that for efficiency the data for a Seismogram is also read and written using low level binary read and write methods of the python file handle class.

 The main idea you as a user will need to understand is that a single document in one of the wf collections contains all the information needed to reconstruct the object (the read operation) that is the same as that saved there previously (the save operation).
 The name-value pairs of each document stored in a wf collection are either loaded directly as Metadata or used internally to load other Metadata attributes or to guide readers for the sample data.
 Readers handle which storage model to use automatically.